College Orchestral Institute

 Ages: 18-29

-Scholarships Still Available: BMC offers both merit scholarship and financial aid support as part of the application process
+Scholarships Available: BMC offers both merit scholarship and financial aid support as part of the application process

 Application Fee: $65